ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     "tag=value" pairs, i.e., the same overall format as the policy record (see Section 5.4 in [@!I-D.ietf-dmarc-dmarcbis]).
 In particular, the "v=DMARC1" tag is mandatory and MUST appear first in the list.
 Discard any that do not pass this test.
+A trailing ";" is optional.

 6. If the result includes no TXT resource records that pass basic parsing, a positive determination of the external reporting